 Painting the Media Console Prior to Image Transfer

 The entire piece was fully prepped and taped off.
 See my entire process on how I Prep Painted Furniture.
 We plan to leave the dark metal legs alone so those were taped to keep them clean and the top was taped as well.
-The top of the media console along with the shelves for inside were painted in a Vintage Lace, a creamy off white by Kristi Kuehl Pure Home Paint.
+The top of the media console along with the shelves for inside is painted in a creamy off-white.
+You can find great quality furniture paint options online HERE

 One thing I have never claimed is to be a neat painter. 🙂 Sometimes I don’t even know how this happens.
 I get paint on my legs, and I swear I’m wearing pants.
 How paint manages to make its way all over my body is something I will never know.